saltyorg/docs/docs/apps/nzbget.md

 - DailyQuota

-  - If you set up the 300 [service accounts in Rclone](https://docs.saltbox.dev/reference/rclone-manual/) you can ignore this.
+  - If you are using Google Drive and set up the 300 [service accounts in Rclone](https://docs.saltbox.dev/reference/rclone-manual/) you can ignore this.
-  - Otherwise it's recommended you set this to `750000` (i.e. 750GB), to coincide with the Google Drive daily upload limit.
+  - Otherwise, if you are using Google Drive, it's recommended you set this to `750000` (i.e. 750GB), to coincide with the Google Drive daily upload limit.

 ## 3. Extensions